zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md

 ## Requirements

 - When using custom metrics for rolling upgrades on Virtual Machine Scale Sets, the scale set must also use the [Application Health Extension with Rich Health States](virtual-machine-scale-sets-health-extension.md) to monitor application health, and report phase ordering or skip upgrade information.
 Custom metrics upgrades aren't supported when using the application health extension with binary states.
-- The application health extension must be setup to use HTTP or HTTPS in order to receive the custom metrics information.
+- The application health extension must be set up to use HTTP or HTTPS in order to receive the custom metrics information.
 TCP isn't supported for integration with custom metrics for rolling upgrades.

 ## Concepts

-### Phase Ordering
+### Phase ordering
 A phase is a high-level grouping construct for virtual machines.
 Each phase is determined by setting metadata emitted from the [Application Health Extension](virtual-machine-scale-sets-health-extension.md).
 Custom metrics for rolling upgrades take the information retrieved from the application health extension and use it to create upgrade batches within each phase.
 Custom metrics for rolling upgrades also uses update domains (UD), fault domains (FD), and zone information to ensure that each batch doesn't cross a boundary.

 The phased upgrades are performed in numerical sequence order.
 Until all the batches in the first phase are upgraded, the virtual machines in the following phases remain untouched.